Amnon Kapeliouk: Biography

 Amnon Kapeliouk was born in Jerusalem.
 His father, Menachem, was a renowned Arabic scholar.
 Kapeliouk studied at the Hebrew University of Jerusalem.
 He held a PhD degree in Oriental Studies from Sorbonne University.
 His doctorate was on Israel's Christian Arab community.
 He began writing for the Israeli daily Al HaMishmar in the 1950s.
 He was married to Olga, with whom he had had two daughters.

 Kapeliouk died on 26 June 2009 at the age of 78.
 At the time of his death he was a resident of Jerusalem.

 Journalism career

-Kapeliouk wrote for several newspapers, among them Al HaMishmar and Yedioth Ahronoth, Le Monde and Le Monde Diplomatique.
+Kapeliouk wrote for several newspapers, among them Al HaMishmar, Yedioth Ahronoth, Le Monde and Le Monde Diplomatique.
 He covered news from the Arab world as well as the activities of Palestinians in Israel and the territories.
 In 1988, he was sent to Moscow to cover the Gorbachev years and the collapse of the Soviet Union.
 He served on the editorial board of New Outlook, a magazine dedicated to Israeli-Arab dialogue.

 During the First Lebanon War, Kapeliouk interviewed Arafat in Beirut.
 When Al HaMishmar refused to publish it, he quit the paper and moved to Yediot Ahronoth.
 The introduction to his 2004 biography of Arafat, Arafat l'Irréductible, was written by Nelson Mandela.